 Identity verification is present in many processes of our daily lives.
-We are registered from the moment we are born, in order to establish our identity on paper.
+We are registered from the moment we are born to establish our identity on paper.

-These documents end up being used in the course of our lives to prove nationality, property, for criminal records, travel permits, access to banking systems, telephone services, loans or even when entering the NFT and cryptocurrencies world.
+These documents end up being used in the course of our lives to prove nationality, property, criminal records, travel permits, access to banking systems, telephone services, loans, or even when entering the NFT and cryptocurrency world.

 The evolution of ID verification

 First, let's review the general aspects of identity verification.